William Egerton, 1st Baron Egerton

 William Tatton Egerton, 1st Baron Egerton (30 December 1806 – 21 February 1883) was a British peer and politician from the Egerton family.

+Biography

 Egerton was the son of Wilbraham Egerton and his wife Elizabeth, daughter of Sir Christopher Sykes, 2nd Baronet.
 On his father's side he was descended in the female line from the Hon.
 Thomas Egerton, of Tatton Park, youngest son of John Egerton, 2nd Earl of Bridgewater.
 He was educated at Eton College.
 He was returned to Parliament as one of two representatives for Lymington in 1830, a seat he held until 1831, and then represented Cheshire North from 1832 to 1858.
 He was a major landowner in the Manchester area and a benefactor to Chorlton-cum-Hardy.
 In 1859 Egerton was raised to the peerage as Baron Egerton, of Tatton in the County Palatine of Chester.
 He later served as Lord-Lieutenant of Cheshire from 1868 to 1883.